-For the thirteen months ended April 3, 2021 and March 28, 2020, all outstanding potentially dilutive securities have been excluded from the calculation of diluted net loss per share as the effect of including such securities would have been anti-dilutive.
+For the thirteen and thirty-nine weeks ended October 2, 2021, all outstanding potentially dilutive securities have been excluded from the calculation of diluted net loss per share as the effect of including such securities would have been anti-dilutive.
+Options and RSUs that were antidilutive and not included in the dilutive net income per share calculation for the thirteen and thirty-nine weeks ended September 26, 2020 amounted in total to 263 and 319, respectively.